microsoft/terraform-provider-azuredevops/website/docs/r/serviceendpoint_jenkins.html.markdown

 * `project_id` - (Required) The ID of the project.
 Changing this forces a new Service Connection Jenkins to be created.
 * `service_endpoint_name` - (Required) The name of the service endpoint.
 Changing this forces a new Service Connection Jenkins to be created.
+* `url` - (Required) The Service Endpoint url.
+* `username` - (Required) The Service Endpoint username to authenticate at the Jenkins Instance.
+* `password` - (Required) The Service Endpoint password to authenticate at the Jenkins Instance.
+---
 * `description` - (Optional) The Service Endpoint description.
 Defaults to Managed by Terraform.
-* `url` - (Required) The Service Endpoint url.
 * `accept_untrusted_certs` - (Optional) Allows the Jenkins clients to accept self-signed SSL server certificates.
-* `username` - (Required) The Service Endpoint username to authenticate at the Jenkins Instance.
-* `password` - (Required) The Service Endpoint password to authenticate at the Jenkins Instance.
+Defaults to `false.`

 ## Attributes Reference